juliusyam/patient-analytics_maui/README.md

 ### 1: A Compatible Integrated Development Environment (IDE)
 A compatible IDE is required for .NET MAUI application development, to build and compile application to run on iOS simulators, Android emulators or physical iOS / Android devices.

-Compatible IDEs include the following
+Compatible IDEs include the following:-
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/)
 - [JetBrains Rider](https://www.jetbrains.com/rider/)

-This application is developed on JetBrains Rider [2024.1.2](https://blog.jetbrains.com/dotnet/2024/05/07/rider-2024-1-2/)
+This application is developed on JetBrains Rider [2024.1.2](https://blog.jetbrains.com/dotnet/2024/05/07/rider-2024-1-2/).

 ### 2: Patient Analytics - C# Backend is Deployed / Ran Locally
 Patient Analytics C# Backend provides Web APIs to allow the mobile application to perform core functionalities and communicate with the backend.